Let the Florida store security system experts at eos find the right solution for you.

-Types of possible theft in a store setting
+Types of possible theft in a retail setting

-In addition to providing a video record of exchanges between customers and employees and helping managers and business owners monitor productivity, camera surveillance is useful in documenting and, in some cases, deterring various types of theft.
+In addition to providing a video record of exchanges between customers and employees and helping managers and business owners monitor productivity, store camera surveillance is useful in documenting and, in some cases, deterring various types of theft in Florida.

 - Employee theft: Similar to shoplifting, employee theft is also a concern for virtually all retail businesses.
 Managers do the best they can to vet job applicants; however, the pre-employment screening process does not eliminate the possibility that an employee will engage in theft.
 Employees who cause their place of employment to lose money due to theft do not only do so by taking merchandise without making payment or receiving authorization.

 - Sweethearting: Florida business also lose money when employees engage in sweethearting or giving unauthorized discounts or free items to friends and family.
 Sweethearting is often committed by entering an alternative code into a cash register or making other discrete maneuvers that may be missed by a busy manager.
 A security camera that has zoom capability can capture the fine details of transactions and allow managers and store owners to review footage if the numbers do not add up.